vectorgrp/sil-kit/docs/configuration/configuration.rst

    * - :ref:`HealthCheck<sec:cfg-participant-healthcheck>`
      - Configuration concerning soft and hard timeouts for simulation task execution.

-   * - :doc:`Tracing<tracing-configuration>`
-     - Describes relevant configuration aspects for the tracing features of the Vector SIL Kit.
-The TraceSinks and TraceSources used for Tracing and Replaying are defined here.

    * - :doc:`Extensions<extension-configuration>`
      - Configuration of optional extensions to the Vector SIL Kit and where to find them.